 EU eyes softening key state aid demand in Brexit talks - sources

-The European Union is willing to compromise to help break a deadlock in Brexit talks by softening its demand that Britain heed EU rules on state aid in the future, diplomatic sources told Reuters.
+The European Union is willing to compromise to rescue troubled Brexit talks by softening its demand that Britain heed EU rules on state aid in the future, diplomatic sources told Reuters.
 They said Brussels could go for a compromise entailing a dispute-settling mechanism on any state aid granted by the UK to its companies in the future, rather than obliging London to follow the bloc's own rules from the outset.

 "The room for compromise lies in something that will let the UK decide on its own since 'regaining sovereignty' is such a big Brexit thing," said a EU diplomat close to the Brexit talks.
 "We would reserve the right to decide on any consequences vis-à-vis access to the single market for UK companies as a result."